 The main difference between a Judgment of Divorce and a Judgment of Separate Support is that a Judgment of Divorce ends the marriage.
 A Judgment of Separate Support does not end the marriage.

-A Judgment of Separate Support can include orders of support for you, child support, custody and visitation.
+A Judgment of Separate Support can include orders of support for you, child support, custody, parenting time, and visitation.
 It can also decide who gets to stay in your home and what happens to things like bank accounts and personal property.
 You can get this judgment and still stay legally married.